-J. Douglas Moran.
-Mr. Moran has served as our Senior Vice President and Chief Operations Officer since our formation in September 2020 and has served as the Chief Operations Officer of DFH LLC since January 2017.
+J. Douglas Moran-Senior Vice President and Chief Operations Officer.
+Doug Moran has served as our Senior Vice President and Chief Operations Officer since our formation in September 2020, and has served as the Chief Operations Officer of DFH LLC since January 2017.
 He joined Dream Finders as the Division President in Northeast Florida in August 2015 while also overseeing the management and growth of our business in other markets.
 Mr. Moran is responsible for sales, marketing, land acquisition and development, home construction, operations and purchasing.
-Under his direction, we have grown from closing 500 homes per year to over 3,000 homes per year, expanding into multiple new markets across the United States, including the Washington D.C. metropolitan area and Hilton Head, South Carolina through our successful acquisition of Village Park Homes, LLC in May 2019.
+Under his direction, we have grown from closing 500 homes per year to over 4,800 homes per year, expanding into multiple new markets across the United States.
 Mr. Moran has over 20 years of broad industry experience in all aspects of operating a real estate company, including as an executive with publicly traded homebuilders, and has overseen the construction of over 15,000 homes throughout his career.
 He previously worked at Richmond American Homes ("RAH"), a subsidiary of M.D.C.
 Holdings, Inc. (NYSE: MDC), from 2012 to 2015, where he served as Regional President for Florida.
 Prior to joining RAH, Mr. Moran worked at KB Home (NYSE: KBH) from 2007 to 2012, where he served as DC Metro Division President.
 Prior to joining KB Home, Mr. Moran served his first of two stints at RAH from 1997 to 2007, where he joined as a member of the Mergers & Acquisitions team that acquired two homebuilders in Florida, before ascending the ranks to become RAH's Southeast Regional Division President.
+Mr. Moran received B.S. in Business from the University of Maryland.